gemstation/gemforge/README.md

   -h, --help                  display help for command

 Commands:
-  init [options]              Initialize a new project, generating necessary config files. scaffold [options]          Generate diamond smart contract project scaffolding. build [options]             Build a project. deploy [options] [network]  Deploy the diamond to a network.
+  init [options]              Initialize a gemforge config file for an existing project. scaffold [options]          Generate diamond smart contract project scaffolding. build [options]             Build a project. deploy [options] [network]  Deploy the diamond to a network.